BrefAvignon/BrefInit/README.md

 ## Changelog
+* 1.0.2: fixed errors in the documentations and comments, included the original data tables.
 * 1.0.1: fixed a bug when loading CD (infinite loop when adding missing columns).
 * 1.0.0: base version.